idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/brineco2.md

 \end{equation}

-The calculation of brine and CO$_2$ fluid properties can take a significant proportion of each simulation, so it is suggested that tabulated versions of both CO$_2$ and brine proeprties are used using [TabulatedFluidProperties](/TabulatedFluidProperties.md).
+The calculation of brine and CO$_2$ fluid properties can take a significant proportion of each simulation, so it is suggested that tabulated versions of both CO$_2$ and brine properties are used using [TabulatedFluidProperties](/TabulatedFluidProperties.md).

 ## Implementation